 Step 2.
 Remove excess air and freeze.

 Step 3.
-To use, thaw batter overnight in the fridge.
+To use, thaw the bag of batter overnight in the fridge.

 Step 4.
-Snip off the end of the bag and pipe pancakes on a preheated griddle, skillet or waffle iron.
+Snip off the end of the bag and pipe the batter onto a preheated griddle, skillet, or waffle iron.

 Step 1.
-Prepare the recipe as directed and allow food to cool completely.
+Prepare the recipe as directed and allow the pancakes or waffles to cool completely.

 Step 2.
 Place items on a baking sheet, in a single layer.